anna-stacey/NorthernInteriorGlossing/src/README.md

 Put your data files (`train.txt`,  `dev.txt`, `test.txt`) into the `data` directory.
 Your files should replace the small sample files that are included there.

+## Prescreen Your Data Files
+To ensure compliance with the formatting anticipated by the segmenting and glossing systems.
+Once you get 0 errors flagged here, you're ready to proceed.
+- `sh src/prescreen.sh`

 ## Preprocess and Train the Segmentation Model
 - Takes a while.
 Gets all three datasets into the right format for fairseq, then trains fairseq (by calling train_seg.sh).
 - To run on the dev set: ``sh src/dev_prepare_seg.sh``